beobcode/ulauncher-custom-searx/README.md

 - **Custom Searx URL**: Set your preferred Searx instance URL.
 - **Flexible Tab Management**: Choose whether to open search results in a new window or in a new tab in the current window.
+- **Improved Privacy**: Search queries will use POST rather than GET

 ## Getting Started